-If you have a Hyundai Ioniq, then you use the CCS plug.
-Please ensure that you insert the plug properly.
+If you have a Hyundai Ioniq, then you use the CCS connector.

-The charge speed is up to 70 kW at our 175 kW fast chargers and 50 kW at our other chargers.
-In the charge curve below you can see the charge speed of the Ioniq at both chargers.
-On average the Ioniq charges 100 km in 15 - 25 minutes.
+The charge speed is up to 70 kW at our 150+ kW chargers and 50 kW at our other chargers.
 Above 75% the charge speed requested by the car will drop, and above 85% the charge speed is reduced to 22 kW.

-In some cases the car does not release the connector.
-There are several ways to release the plug:
+In some cases, the car does not release the connector.
+There are several ways to release the connector:

 - Turn off the car and press the 'Open' button on the driver's side door handle.
-Please make sure that the plug is removed within 10 seconds.
+Please make sure that the connector is removed within 10 seconds.

 - If the vehicle still does not release the connector, you can also use the emergency release.
-Open the trunk and raise the carpet.
-Here you will find the emergency release of the fuel filler door as well as the emergency charging cable release.
-Pull it gently to release the cable.
+Open the boot and raise the carpet.
+Here you will find the emergency release of the fuel filler door as well as the emergency connector release.
+Pull it gently to release the connector.

 Please also check if 'Auto Lock Mode' is switched on.
 This will release the connector from the car as soon as the charging session is complete.